esiivola/enne-analytics-web/_pages/services.md

 We combine data science with product development to help you
 use your data the best.
 By quick testing of ideas, proof of
 concepts and risk analysis, we help you minimize the risk of
-investment and quarantee to only promise what the data allows
+investment and guarantee to only promise what the data allows
 us to.

 We take your bussiness seriosly.
 By combining your domain
-knowledge, our top edge data science knowledge and close
+knowledge, our data science knowledge and close collaboration
-collaboration during the projects, we quarantee quality.
-By
+during the projects, we guarantee quality.
+By clear
-clear visualisations and direct communication, we keep you up
+visualisations and direct communication, we keep you up to
-to date at all phases of the project and maybe even help you
+date at all phases of the project and maybe even help you
 learn something new on the way!

 ### What makes us different from our competitors: